 About the author

 Jerry Ratcliffe is a former British police officer, college professor, and host of the Reducing Crime podcast.
-He works with police agencies around the world on crime reduction and criminal intelligence strategy.
+He works with police agencies around the world on crime reduction, leadership, and criminal intelligence strategy.
 After an ice-climbing accident ended a decade-long career with London’s Metropolitan Police, he earned a first class honors degree and a PhD from the University of Nottingham.
-He has published over 100 research articles and nine books, including most recently “Reducing Crime: A Companion for Police Leaders” and "Evidence-Based Policing: The Basics".
+He has published over 100 research articles and ten books, including “Reducing Crime: A Companion for Police Leaders” and "Evidence-Based Policing: The Basics".
 Ratcliffe has been a research adviser to the FBI and the Philadelphia Police Commissioner, an instructor for the ATF intelligence academy, and he is a member of the FBI Law Enforcement Education and Training Council.
 He is a professor in the Department of Criminal Justice at Temple University in Philadelphia, and a scientific advisor to the International Association of Chiefs of Police.

 Jerry Ratcliffe is a former British police officer, college professor, and host of the Reducing Crime podcast.
 He is a former police officer with London’s Metropolitan Police (UK) where he served for several years on patrol duties, in an intelligence unit, and as a member of the Diplomatic Protection Group.
 Due to a winter mountaineering accident while ice climbing in the Scottish Highlands, he left the police service after 11 years.
 He completed a first class B.Sc. with honors in Geography at the University of Nottingham (UK) and has a Ph.D. from the same institution.